 abstract, added 09/11/2014

-term paper, added 01/11/2011
+course work, added 01/11/2011

-term paper, added 12/15/2015
+course work, added 12/15/2015

-Communication process: communicative, perceptual and interactive aspects of communication.
+The communication process: communicative, perceptual and interactive aspects of communication.
 The role of communication in the professional activity of a social worker, its communicative components, types, various aspects and specifics.
 Communication during the counseling process.

 abstract, added 08/02/2010